• Skip to primary navigation

 Samak Rice Pulao | Barnyard Millet Pulao Recipe

-Last Updated On: Oct 7, 2024 by Preeti Nayak · 2 Comments
+Last Updated On: Aug 19, 2026 by Preeti Nayak · 2 Comments

 Jump to Recipe

-close-up of sama rice pulao in a skillet.
+sama rice pulao in a skillet.

 Jump to:

-• About This Barnyard Millet Pulao Recipe
+• About This Samak Rice Pulao Recipe

-• How to make Samak Rice Pulao with Step by Step Photos
+• How to make Samak Rice Pulao with Step-by-Step Photos

 • Recipe Card